Henry C. Berghoff: Run for City Councilman-at-large and end of administration

-After serving one four-and-a-half-year term as mayor (the only mayor in Fort Wayne's history to do so), Berghoff left office at noon on January 1, 1906, and was succeeded by William J. Hosey.
+After serving one four-and-a-half-year term as mayor (the only mayor of Fort Wayne to do so), Berghoff left office at noon on January 1, 1906, and was succeeded by William J. Hosey.
 Before leaving office, Berghoff warned Hosey that the mayoralty was no "bed of roses.”
 After being sworn in, Hosey paid tribute to the outgoing administration, expressing his hope that his administration would be as clean as his predecessor's.

 Later life and death

-After serving as mayor of Fort Wayne, and losing election for City Councilman-at-large, Berghoff left politics for good, and returned to business.
-Subsequent to his mayoralty, Berghoff held positions at Wayne Oil Tank and the German-American National Bank; he additionally continued to serve as vice president of Summit City Bottle Works, renamed to "Rub-No-More Soap Company" in 1912.
-He also had more time to pay attention to the Berghoff Brewery in Fort Wayne.
+After serving as mayor of Fort Wayne and losing election for City Councilman-at-large, Berghoff left politics for good and returned to business.
+Subsequent to his mayoralty, Berghoff held positions at Wayne Oil Tank & Pump Company and the German-American National Bank; he additionally continued to serve as vice president of Summit City Soap Works, renamed to "Rub-No-More Soap Company" in 1912.
+By 1917, Rub-No-More had topped $3 million a year in sales, was manufacturing 200 million bars of soap annually, and had gained international recognition.

+Berghoff also had more time to pay attention to the Berghoff Brewery in Fort Wayne.
 In 1908, his brother Hubert stepped down as vice president and manager of the Berghoff Brewing Company due to poor health, and their brother Gustav became company president.
 A year later, the company was reorganized, and its name was changed to the "Berghoff Brewing Association."
 During World War I, the slogan of the company was changed from "A real German brew" to "A real honest brew," in order to honor the founding brothers' adopted homeland.
 The brewery had been producing 180,000 barrels of beer annually when the production of Berghoff's Beer was halted due to the onset of Prohibition in Indiana on April 12, 1918.
 The Berghoff Brewing Association was renamed to "Berghoff Products" and "Brewers of Bergo Soft Drinks," and began serving soft drinks and near bear to patrons.
 Henry Berghoff never lived to see the end of Prohibition in 1933, when beer was brewed once again at the Berghoff Brewery.

 When World War I broke out in 1914, Berghoff had sympathized with the German side, however, once the United States entered the war in 1917, his attitude changed.
 He openly supported the American war effort, and advocated for his fellow citizens to purchase war bonds.
 During the war, three of Berghoff's sons served in the United States armed forces.

 Berghoff died aged 69 on June 28, 1925, in Fort Wayne, Indiana, after suffering an apoplectic stroke three days before.
 On July 1, his remains were interred in Catholic Cemetery.